bus710/embassy-rp2040-template/README.md

 ## Troubleshoot

-If build is not going well, remove the `target` directory from the template.
+If the build is not going well, remove the `target` directory and `Cargo.lock` file from the template.
+Also `cargo update` can be helpful